STAYS

 1936 World and Olympic Champion, Toni Merkens, riding his 'no-name' Hetchins.

 Hetchins frames featured some other unorthodox designs as well.
-For example, the hellenic and fastback stays which result in an equilateral triangle.
+For example, the hellenic and fastback stays which result in stiffer triangles.

 Hellenic stays cross the seat tube and anchor under the top tube.
 The name comes from Fred Hellens, who developed the design in 1923.